Making a Development Application

 Permit Approval

-The Director of Climate Action, Planning and Development can approve or reject DP or SDP applications.
-Following application review, The Director will consider the application for approval.
-The Director may choose to refer an application to Council for a decision or feedback.
-Prior to approval, the Development Permit application process may require the submission of a landscape deposit to ensure that the installed landscaping reflects the approved design.
+The Director of Planning and Development can approve or reject DP or SDP applications.
+Following application review, the Director will consider the application for approval.
+The Director may also choose to refer an application to Council for a decision or feedback.
+Prior to approval, the development permit application process will typically require the submission of a landscape security, in accordance with the Planning and Development Fees and Rates Bylaw, to ensure that the installed landscaping reflects the approved design.

 Consultation

-Applications, except residential applications with six units or less, may be asked applicant to the New Westminster Design Panel (NWDP), an architectural and landscape design peer review panel.
+Through the Development Permit application process, staff will review the proposal against the Development Permit Area (DPA) Design Guidelines to ensure compliance with the current and future character of the neighbourhood.
+Applicants are encouraged to closely review the applicable DPA Guidelines prior to submission of a formal application.
+We note that applications of considerable complexity may also be referred to the New Westminster Design Panel (NWDP), an architectural and landscape design peer review panel.
 The NWDP may provide comments and make recommendations, which may require changes to the design.

 • Development Variance Permits

 A DVP can be used to vary requirements like building height, building setbacks, number of parking or loading spaces, site coverage, sign size, and number of signs.
 A DVP cannot vary permitted uses or density.
-In order to change the land use or density that the Zoning Bylaw allows for a property, a Rezoning or a Heritage Revitalization Agreement may be required.
+Only a Zoning Amendment Bylaw (rezoning) or Heritage Revitalization Agreement Bylaw may be used to change a site’s permitted use and/or density.

-DVP application which include minor variances are delegated to the Director of Climate Action, Planning and Development for consideration of issuance.
-Minor variance criteria, evaluation principles and provisions are included in appendices of the Development Approvals Procedure Bylaw.
+DVP applications that include minor variances are delegated to the Director of Planning and Development for consideration of issuance.
+Minor variance criteria, evaluation principles and other provisions are included in appendices of the Development Approvals Procedure Bylaw.
 All other DVPs are considered by Council for issuance.

 When is a Development Variance Permit Required?